 What are the principles behind Charlotte Mason's recommendations?
 This is a question I always ask myself, and I think it helps me manage the overwhelm I feel over sorting through so many recommendations.
-But even though I've written about Charlotte Mason reading instruction before, I've never though to get write about the principles behind the method.
+But even though I've written about Charlotte Mason reading instruction before, I've never thought to write about the principles behind the method.

 This post will kick off a Charlotte Mason Reading Series, which I hope will help you tackle teaching your child to read with confidence, and, if you choose, without a curriculum.